 In addition, in a closed room, it can cause insomnia.
 This is because of its intensity.

 So, now, let’s talk about yellow.
 This tone attracts people’s attention.
 This is a result of its warm, pleasant and stimulating luminosity.

 Its meanings include:

-In daily life it is used to represent warning signs such as:
+In daily life, it is used for warning signs.

-It is a color that speaks of light and is associated with intelligence.
+It is a color that speaks of light.
+Moreover, it is associated with intelligence.

-In small areas and in a light tone it is pleasant.
+In small areas and in a light tone, it is pleasant.
 However, used in large spaces and with intense tones, it can be irritating and tires the eye.
 It speeds metabolism.
 It can also cause frustration or anger if used in a small room.
 Nevertheless, this happens in the cases of intense shades.

 It speaks of:

 Green is blue and yellow combined.
 Therefore, it is considered a midpoint between emotions and judgement.

 Also, it is associated with sociable, kind and patient people who hate loneliness and therefore seek out company.